 Today I’m excited to share an amazing guest post from my fellow blogging friend, Kate.
 We did a post swap, and you can check out the post I shared on her blog here.
 I highly recommend checking out her blog, Holistic Life by Kate, for her words of inspiration, advice and encouragement, you won’t regret it!
 This is a longer post so settle in or bookmark to read when you have a little more because it’s well worth it.
 I’ll admit it made me teary in places, then empowered & inspired by the end.
-An incredible read.
+An incredible read for turning your pain into wisdom, because mental health matters.
 Over to Kate…

 Your Pain Does Not Define You — But How You Deal with it Does : 5 Steps for Turning Your Pain into Wisdom.

 Life itself is incredibly intense and difficult even if we’re not going through a particularly hard time.
 But let’s face it, there are moments, sometimes hours when life becomes brutally hard and incredibly unforgiving.
 All of a sudden, you’re being hit by more than one life-changing catastrophe and you feel abused by your own existence.
 Nothing, absolutely nothing is okay and you have every right to feel confused, overwhelmed, horrified, powerless and completely out of control.
 In moments like this, you should know that it’s ok to feel that way.
 Furthermore, I think it’s pretty normal to go a little crazy when you find your life falling apart all at once.
 Crazy but under control.